duckduckcode/python-ticket-manager-book/standard_breakdown.md

 The program must have:

-- A modular structure with parameters
+- Functions with parameters
-- An indexed data structure
+- A list/array
 - Input and Output
 - Conditionals
 - Loops
+- Comments
+- Working code

 ## Achieved